Tenerife is famous for its great sandy beaches, sunny weather, stunning blue sky and all-inclusive, fancy sea resorts.

 This part of the island has always been the most densely populated and the richest.
 After Spanish conquistadores took over this town, many wealthy families from Europe started to settle in La Orotava (totally not surprising - who wouldn't like to live in such paradise?).

-Besides Orotava's central point - Plaza de la Constitución , take a walk on Calle de San Francisco - it looks like American steep street.
-It's especially famous for its old tenement houses, the biggest of which is Casa de los Balcones (location here ).
-You can buy there local wines and handicraft souvenirs.
+Besides Orotava's central point - Plaza de la Constitución, take a walk on Calle de San Francisco - it looks like American steep street.
+It's especially famous for its old tenement houses, the biggest of which is Casa de los Balcones (location here).
+You can buy local wines and handicraft souvenirs there.

 By the way, La Orotava is part of Teide National Park - its highest point is Teide volcano which makes La Orotava the most elevated and steep town in Spain.